CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 Next we need to add `createSelector(torqueLayer)` within `.done(...)` after `var torqueLayer = layer;`.

 And finally, we need to add buttons that will trigger the query to be applied based on user interaction.
+The CSS to style the buttons is already in the template.
 We can do this with the following:

 {% highlight html %}
 <div id="sql-buttons" class="layer_selector">